mgreiler/se-unlocked/Transcripts/EP_48_Holly_Cummins.md

 person actually are the context in which we put them as an organization or habits that they'd learned that with the right environment can be unlearned.
 [00:38:47]
-**Michaela:**  Our team dynamics maybe right? one person creates or reacts, but only two, right person, but to really the whole team dynamics.
+**Michaela:**  Or team dynamics, maybe, right?
+One person creates or reacts, not onlyt only to that person, right, but to really the whole team (dynamics).

-Are you are you a fan of like bonding sessions and you know, we're people, what a team really can, you know, get to know each other, do you think thats important?
+Are you are you a fan of like bonding sessions and you know, where people, where a team really can, you know, get to know each other, do you think thats important?
 [00:39:06]
 **Holly:** I really like them, but I think they, they need to be done